Timeship (role-playing game): Reception

 In the August 1984 edition of Space Gamer (Issue No. 70) William A. Barton found the rules badly organized, and not enough historical material included.
 "As much as I enjoy time travel and would like to role-play such journeys into the past and future, I can hardly recommend Timeship.
 Unless you're prepared to do a lot of work rewriting and making up rules, you're best off waiting for someone else to take a shot at a time travel RPG."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan was very disappointed in this game, calling it "more of an outline than a fully developed game ... the game mechanics are woefully underdeveloped."
+Although Swan did not object to the idea of using the players as their own characters, he noted that "there aren't any comprehensible instructions for doing so."
+He also commented that "The game's conception of time travel is never made clear.
+Can past events be changed, or are they unalterable?"
+Swan concluded by giving this game a dismal rating of only 1 out of 4, saying, "Who cares?
+Skip it."

 Nearly a decade after the publication of Timeship, Lawrence Schick, in his 1991 retrospective book Heroic Worlds: A History and Guide to Role-Playing Games, called the game an "attempt to cover every historical possibility with maximum flexibility – an ambitious goal that is not quite achieved".